Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 And she just dropped them all.

-And then in a panic, picked up the biggest shud she could and killed a bunch of people with it.
+And then in a panic, picked up the biggest shud she could and killed a bunch of people with her.

 See, that is, you've just made it worse.